outsideris/slack-invite-automation/README.md

 ### Heroku / Azure

-Add the application settings that are defined above enviornment variables.
+Add the application settings that are defined in the environment variables above.

 ## Run
 [Node.js](http://nodejs.org/) is required.